 Extend existing on-premises networks and interconnects using virtual routers and gateways.
 Customers use peering gateways to connect different VCNs within a tenancy, or to connect securely to other tenancies.

-Expand your on-premises network to your Oracle Cloud VCN with a redundant VPN gateway (VPN Connect).
+Expand your on-premises network to your Oracle Cloud VCN with a redundant VPN gateway (Site-to-Site VPN).

 Bring whitelisted IP addresses or IP addresses that rely on reputation to Oracle VCNs to avoid disruptions or having to change IP addresses while migrating to Oracle Cloud.